 As far as I am concerned, Dr. Beltsos is the best in her field, bar none.
 I thank you so kindly for being so compassionate and allowing my wife dignity, privacy and the joy only a parent could understand. -S.F.

 What do you like best about being a physician in reproductive medicine?

-It is a unique job being able to combine state-of-the-art science with the miracle of life, and the fulfilling couples lifelong dream of having a baby.
-Reproductive medicine is an ever changing area of medicine so using high tech scientific advances in clinical practices is very exciting.
-I have an amazing group of nurses, doctors, laboratories and staff that make FCI one of the best places to practice reproductive endocrinology in the world today.
+It is a unique job being able to combine state-of-the-art science with the miracle of life, and fulfilling couples lifelong dream of having a baby.
+Reproductive medicine is an ever-changing area of medicine so using high tech scientific advances in clinical practices is very exciting.
+I have an amazing group of nurses, doctors, laboratories, and staff that make FCI one of the best places to practice reproductive endocrinology in the world today.

 Why did you choose to work in the field of reproductive medicine?